-- a. to be provided a fair, impartial, and efficient process: - b. to be given written notice of any Formal Charge(s) against a Respondent in the case; - c. to examine the documentary evidence that will be presented in any Conduct Procedures, provided that the evidence may be available only in a redacted format: - d. to present relevant information on his/her behalf, including witnesses and documentary evidence; - e. to respond to information presented against him/her; - f. to decline to make statements; - g. to have access to a Student Conduct Counselor to assist in preparing for the Conduct Procedures; - h. to have an Advisor present during the Conduct Procedures; - i. to be represented, at his/her own expense, by a Representative during the Conduct Procedures; - j. to obtain the list of witnesses who have been called to present information at the Hearing; - to request a delay of the Hearing due to extenuating circumstances, provided that the granting of such request is in the discretion of the Director or designee pursuant to Chapter 6, Section VIII of the Code; - I. to challenge the objectivity of a Hearing Panel member or an Administrative Hearing Officer if he/she believes that a bias or conflict of interest may exist; - m. to pose relevant questions to any witness appearing at the Hearing in a manner consistent with the Code: - n. to present an impact statement as part of the sanctioning phase of the Hearing;
+- a. to be provided a fair, impartial, and efficient process: - b. to be given written notice of any Formal Charge(s) against a Respondent in the case; - c. to examine the documentary information that will be presented in any Conduct Procedures, provided that the information may be available only in a redacted format; - d. to present relevant information on their behalf, including witnesses and documentary information; - e. to respond to information presented against them; - f. to decline to make statements; - g. to have access to a Student Conduct Counselor to assist in preparing for the Conduct Procedures; - h. to have an Advisor present during the Conduct Procedures: - i. to be represented, at their own expense, by a Representative during the Conduct Procedures; - j. to obtain the list of witnesses who have been called to present information at the Hearing; - k. to request a delay of the Hearing due to extenuating circumstances, provided that the granting of such request is in the discretion of the Director or designee pursuant to Chapter 6, Section VIII of the Code; - I. to challenge the objectivity of a Hearing Panel member or an Administrative Hearing Officer if they believe that a bias or conflict of interest may exist; - m. to pose relevant questions to any witness appearing at the Hearing in a manner consistent with the Code; - n. to present an Impact Statement as part of the sanctioning phase of the Hearing;